wolfspelz/futr/README.md

 See the [data](data/universes).

-We are currently collecting data to learn abiut the requirements.
+We are currently collecting data to learn about the requirements and data structures of this project.

 ## Contribute